Paolo Guidotti

+Cavaliere Paolo Guidotti, also known as il Cavalier Borghese (1559–1629) was an Italian painter, sculptor and architect.
+He was active in Rome, Lucca, Pisa, Reggio Emilia and Naples.

 Biography

+He was born in 1559 in Lucca.
 He was described as having a ingegno bizzarro, brave or whimsical depending on your interpretation, since he claimed to have designed a flying machine, or parachute, but succeeded only in breaking a leg.

 Many of his architectural works, completed for Pope Sixtus V have been lost.
 He completed a series of sculptures for Pope Paul V, who allowed him to adopt the surname Borghese, and made him conservator of the Campidoglio and leader (principe) of the Accademia San Luca.
 His paintings and frescoes enriched many churches in Rome and Naples.
 In 1610, after obtaining many appreciations for his innovative works in Palazzo Giustiniani at Bassano Romano, he went back to Lucca.
 Here he influenced with his works the younger local painters, such as Pietro Paolini, Paolo Biancucci and others.
 In this period he was also in Reggio Emilia where he frescoed the apse of San Giovanni Evangelista with a Resurrection.
 In 1618 he returned to Rome, where he stayed till his death (1629).
 His last work, in St. Peter's Basilica (1628) is now lost.